dinosaure/z/lib/article.md

 process.
 As @Drup said, first you must have something which works, then you can think about optimization.
 In fact, an optimization pass can change a lot your code, so you need to keep a state of your project where you can trust on it.
-This is assumption will help you as a comparison point about benchmark first, and certainly about expected behaviors.
+This assumption will help you as a comparison point about benchmark first, and certainly about expected behaviors.

 In others words, your stable implementation will be the oracle for your